stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 ### Collaborating with other businesses - [1.01.06](https://youtu.be/wnVupMQtjp4?t=3666) - **Troy Egan**

 > Collaborating with other businesses who are approaching NFT-DAO about launching a marketplace.
 Trying to figure out what a collaboration looks like from a DAO's perspective.
-Personal feedback : found it quite challenging to tease out how we collaborate with a potential marketplace or business that isn't planning on being in the DAO.
+Personal feedback: found it quite challenging to tease out how we collaborate with a potential marketplace or business that is not planning on being in the DAO.
+We offer a hive of collective intelligence, everyone sharing input, all those inputs provide outputs that people can take away and share further.

+> This collaboration that the community is sharing - is the value.